polkafoundry/polkadocs/docs/concept/README.md

 To avoid breaking changes, the client can specify which version of the contract it wants to communicate with (default is the latest version).
 A contract can also specify which version of the library it wants to load.

 ## Light Clients
 Light client support is part of the Tendermint consensus and it works seamlessly with Icetea blockchain.
-The strong point of Tendermint light clients is that their proofs are very succinct​. ​While a Bitcoin light client must sync chains of block headers and find the one with the most proof of work, a Tendermint light client just needs to keep up with changes to the validator set.
+The strong point of Tendermint light clients is that their proofs are _very succinct_.
+While a Bitcoin light client must sync chains of block headers and find the one with the most proof of work, a Tendermint light client just needs to keep up with changes to the validator set.
 This makes it an ideal candidate for mobile and internet-of-things use cases.

 ## Cross-chain Communication
-Because Icetea blockchain uses Tendermint Core under the hood, it is trivial to connect Icetea to ​Cosmos Hub​.
+Because Icetea blockchain uses Tendermint Core under the hood, it is trivial to connect Icetea to [Cosmos Hub](https://hub.cosmos.network/).
 We would decide how and when to connect to it later.

 Besides Cosmos, for direct cross-communication with other chains like Ethereum, EOS, Tronx, etc., corresponding 2-way bridges must be built.
 Icetea Blockchain’s smart contract system is capable of building this kind of bridge.
 Because this is not specific to Icetea blockchain, this paper will not discuss it in detail.
-Ones who are interested may refer to Kyber Network’s ​Waterloo Bridge​ and other similar solutions for reference and inspiration.
+Ones who are interested may refer to Kyber Network’s [Waterloo Bridge](https://blog.kyber.network/waterloo-a-decentralized-practical-bridge-between-eos-and-ethereum-1c230ac65524) and other similar solutions for reference and inspiration.
 The advantage is that, due to the compactness of Tendermint light client proofs, you do not need to sync Icetea block headers to the other chain, just keep track of the changes of its validator set.
 This makes a 2-way bridge between Icetea and chains like EOS very cost-effective.

 One addition is that it is possible to utilize the Icetea's node gate network to relay information from one chain to others.

 ## Governance
-After releasing to the main net and running stably, the governance of Icetea blockchain will be transferred to Icetea Foundation, a non-profit organization.
+After releasing to the mainnet and running stably, the governance of Icetea blockchain will be transferred to Icetea Foundation, a non-profit organization.
 The governance rules of Icetea are designed with the following goals in mind:
 1. Can handle emergency situations
 2. Done on-chain and every stakeholder can vote

-During the childhood period (first 12 months from the main net release), everyone can propose but only validators vote.
+During the childhood period (first 12 months from the mainnet release), everyone can propose but only validators vote.
 The voting power of a validator is the sum of its own stake and the combined stake others delegate to it.
 The voting period is short.
 Part of the validator's deposit is slashed if it does not vote in time.

 After the childhood period, the blockchain enters a mature one.
 The voting period takes longer.
 Everyone can explicitly vote or delegate its stake to a validator.
 Changes to the blockchain are requested in the form of proposals.
 People must deposit a sufficient amount to back the proposal before it becomes eligible for voting.

 There are 3 types of proposals:
-1. Blockchain Parameter Changes​.
-This includes block size, block time, number of validators, ratios of transaction fees awarded to validators, whitelisted libraries, etc. Some parameters require only validators to vote (e.g. blacklist a smart contract) while others open to all stakeholders (e.g. change compensation ratio).
+1. **Blockchain Parameter Changes** This includes block size, block time, number of validators, ratios of transaction fees awarded to validators, whitelisted libraries, etc. Some parameters require only validators to vote (e.g. blacklist a smart contract) while others open to all stakeholders (e.g. change compensation ratio).
 These parameters can be changed automatically after the proposal passes (i.e. this type of proposal does not require a software update)
-2. Emergency State Declaration​: put blockchain back to childhood state for a specified period of time.
+2. **Emergency State Declaration:** put blockchain back to childhood state for a specified period of time.
 This is a special type of Blockchain Parameter Changes.
 The blockchain also supports a mechanism so that it can enter Emergency State automatically without the need of passing a proposal when certain vital indicators enter the dangerous zone.
 However, the list of indicators is not yet determined in phase 1.
-3. Advanced Changes​: this includes both software updates and updates to the governance model itself.
+3. **Advanced Changes:** this includes both software updates and updates to the governance model itself.
 This type of proposal cannot be automated and must be presented in the form of an improvement proposal paper.
 People can get their proposal-backing deposit back after the proposal passes, or it does not enter the voting period.

 ## Migration from Ethereum
 ### ASSET MIGRATION
-ETH or tokens on Ethereum could be moved to Icetea blockchain using a bridge as described in the ​Cross-chain Communication​ section.
+ETH or tokens on Ethereum could be moved to Icetea blockchain using a bridge as described in the _Cross-chain Communication_ section.
 The bridge could be 1-way (Ethereum to Icetea only) or 2 ways, depending on your specific use case.

 ### CONTRACT MIGRATION
 Because there are Abstract Syntax Tree (AST) parsers for both Solidity and JavaScript, it is possible to write a Solidity to Javascript transpiler.
-The ​Sunseed​ tool supports Decorated JS​, a JavaScript class structure similar to Solidity contract, so it is easier to transpile Solidity to it.
-A sample tool for this could be found at https://github.com/TradaTech/solidity2js​
+The _Sunseed_ tool supports _Decorated JS_, a JavaScript class structure similar to Solidity contract, so it is easier to transpile Solidity to it.
+A sample tool for this could be found at https://github.com/TradaTech/solidity2js